RK129/Pmail/README.md

 **Coming soon**

->Being abe to send line breaks and new lines that can be rendered and displayed on all email platforms(gmail, outlook, etc.)
+>Being abe to send line breaks and new lines that can be rendered and displayed on all email platforms(gmail, outlook, etc.).
+Currently only option is to put two spaces and will only be rendered on this program using the formatter